Hawxy/Auth0Net.DependencyInjection/README.md

 ![Auth0 Authentication & Management](docs/images/Auth0Authentication+Management.png?raw=true)

-Add the `AuthenticationApiClient` with `AddAuth0AuthenticationClient`, and provide the configuration that will be consumed by the Management Client, Token Cache and IHttpClientBuilder integrations.
+Add the `AuthenticationApiClient` with `AddAuth0AuthenticationClient`, and provide a machine-to-machine application configuration that will be consumed by the Management Client, Token Cache and IHttpClientBuilder integrations.
 This extension **must** be called before using any other extensions within this library:

  ```csharp
 services.AddAuth0AuthenticationClient(config =>